 Before 2015 was ﬁnished, CanWest Air expanded again and secured the purchase of Meadow Air Ltd. assets, consisting of a ﬂeet of six Cessna 337 Skymasters.
 CanWest Air currently operates three of these aircraft on contract in Saskatchewan.

 In September 2017, CanWest Air began a long term contract provide dedicated Air Ambulance Services in eight locations across Alberta: High Level, Fort Vermilion, Grande Prairie, Peace River, Slave Lake, Edmonton, Calgary and Medicine Hat.
 To accommodate this contract, the Heavy Maintenance Facility was relocated to the Edmonton International Airport.
 Over the following 9 months, a total of 9 new King Air Fusion aircraft (One B300C, One B250CGT, and 7 B250GT) were purchased from Textron, imported to Canada, and retrofitted in house into custom engineered Air Ambulance Platforms through our Edmonton Heavy Maintenance Base.
 To house these aircraft, Hangars were purchased in Peace River and Grande Prairie, new hangars constructed in Medicine Hat and Fort Vermilion, and hangar space leased to accommodate the two International Airport based aircraft.

-At the close of the 2021 Fiscal Year, CanWest Air operated 2 Cessna C208B Grand Caravans, 6 Cessna U206 Stationairs, 3 Cessna 337 Skymasters, one King Air B300C, and a fleet of 8 B250GT/CGT King Airs.
+CanWest Air currently operates a fleet of 3 Cessna C208B Grand Caravans, 6 Cessna U206 Stationairs, one King Air B300C, and 8 B250GT/CGT King Airs.